 Little Boghead Nature Park, Bathgate

 At the end of 2016, Little Boghead Nature Park in Bathgate was lucky enough to receive £10k in funding from the Tesco Bags of Help scheme.
-The money, raised from the 5p carrier bag charge, will be used to fund further improvements to the park as well as educational visits for children from the nearby primary schools, Windyknowe and St Mary's.
+The money, raised from the 5p carrier bag charge, was used to fund improvements to the park as well as educational visits for children from the nearby primary schools, Windyknowe and St Mary's.
 The project is now complete so why not pop down to the park for a walk and a look around.

 Following the successful grazing of Balvormie meadow, some of the Beecraigs cattle herd and sheep flock will be used for conservation grazing within the fenced area of the meadow this autumn.
 Species rich meadows need late summer grazing to prevent an impenetrable thatch of dead vegetation building up and restricting fresh growth.
 Low intensity grazing is a proven conservation technique which can enhance biodiversity.
 Stocking densities for conservation grazing are kept low and the timing and duration of grazing is carefully managed.
 Grazing animals are selective in what they eat, often choosing the more dominant plant species, allowing the less competitive plants to establish and increase species diversity.
 Their hooves disturb the ground allowing smaller more delicate plants to flourish.
 As the conservation grazing animals work across the meadow, they create a mosaic of different sward lengths and micro habitats.